 |« Hibernate/Standby: what's the difference?||Woodcut Tutorial »|

 Let's assume you're using Windows, and, like us monkeys at Pinkeye Graphics, you also use Gmail for email.
 If so, you might well want to have a convenient shortcut to Gmail on your desktop - you know, just like the one that used to go to Outlook Express, all those years ago?
-In fact, for those changing over to Gmail from Outlook or a similar POP email client, having an email icon in the quick launch bar is a nice bit of comfort.
+In fact, for those changing over to Gmail from Outlook, Windows Mail or a similar desktop POP email client, having an email icon in the quick launch bar is a nice bit of comfort.
 Even if it just opens up a browser it still retains some of that offline look and feel which is reassuring and easy to use.

 Find out below how to make this happen in a few brief clicks of the mouse.
 This should work for Windows 10 and all earlier versions.

-(If you don't know which browser you are using, find out at the "What browser am I using?" website.)
+If you don't know which browser you are using, find out at the "What browser am I using?" website.

 If you're not using Chrome, don't worry!
 It's still easy.
 There are two stages, and you don't even have to do the second one if you don't want to.
 Here's the first.